BensonRen/idlm_Ben/README.md

 # idlm_Ben
-This project is for the problem of inverse mapping for meta-material design using deep learning
+This project is for the problem of inverse mapping for meta-material design using deep learning.
+Special thanks for Bohao and Christian for infrastructure of the code.

 Developer Log:
 # Real Dataset